jmbejara/example-updating-dashboard/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to My Blank Project's documentation!
+Welcome to Julia's Example Project documentation!
 ============================================

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do